Skip to content

 required The field must be written

-Readers should be more permissive because v1 metadata files are allowed in v2 tables so that tables can be upgraded to v2 without rewriting the metadata tree.
-For manifest list and manifest files, this table shows the expected v2 read behavior:
+Readers should be more permissive because v1 metadata files are allowed in v2 tables (or later) so that tables can be upgraded to without rewriting the metadata tree.
+For manifest list and manifest files, this table shows the expected read behavior for later versions:

 optional Read the field as optional